1. Top

 • National Natural Monument Hashigui-iwa Rock

-From Kushimoto to Oshima, there are about 40 large and small rock pillars standing in a row of about 850m.
+From Kushimoto to Oshima Island, there are over 40 rock pillars of various sizes towering in a line stretching for about 850 meters.

-Located in the Yoshino Kumano National Park area, it is designated as a national natural monument.
+Located in Yoshino Kumano National Park area, it is designated as a national natural monument.

 • Whale Museum